 Wastewater generated from concrete finishing operations shall be contained and disposed of in accordance with subsection 107.25.

 Hand Finishing.
-Unless otherwise specified, hand finishing methods will be permitted only when performed under the direct supervision of a Craftsman holding the following certificate: ACI Concrete Flatwork Finisher and Technician (ACICFFT) or other Flatwork Finisher certification program approved by the Department.
-A minimum of one certified Craftsman is required at each finishing operation.
-A minimum of one certified Craftsman is required for each three or fewer finishers (non-certified ACICFFTs) at each operation.

 Hand finishing should be minimized wherever possible.
 The Engineer shall be notified prior to hand finishing work and the proposed hand finished work shall be addressed in the Quality Control Plan for concrete finishing.
-Unless otherwise specified, hand finishing methods will be permitted only under the following conditions. .
+Unless otherwise specified, hand finishing methods will be permitted only under the following conditions.
 Hand finished concrete shall be struck off and screeded with a portable screed that is at least 2 feet longer than the maximum width of the slab to be struck off.
 It shall be sufficiently rigid to retain its shape.
 Concrete shall be thoroughly consolidated by hand vibrators.
 Hand finishing shall not be allowed after concrete has been in-place for more than 30 minutes or when initial set has begun unless otherwise approved by the Engineer.

-Hand finished concrete shall be struck off and screeded with a portable screed that is at least 2 feet longer than the maximum width of the slab to be struck off.
-It shall be sufficiently rigid to retain its shape.
-Concrete shall be thoroughly consolidated by hand vibrators.
-Hand finishing shall not be allowed after concrete has been in-place for more than 30 minutes or when initial set has begun unless otherwise approved by the Engineer.
+Finishing tools made of aluminum shall not be used.

 The Contractor shall provide a Quality Control Plan (QCP) to ensure that proper hand finishing is accomplished in accordance with current Industry standards in the concrete pavement placement.
 It shall also identify the Contractor’s method for ensuring that the provisions of the QCP are met.
-This QCP shall be submitted to the Engineer at the Preconstruction Conference.
+The QCP shall be submitted to the Engineer at the Preconstruction Conference.
 Paving operations shall not begin until the Engineer has approved the QCP.
-This QCP shall identify and address issues affecting the quality of finished concrete pavement including but not limited to:
+The QCP shall identify and address issues affecting the quality of finished concrete pavement including but not limited to:

-Detail when hand finishing will be utilized
+Timing of hand finishing operations

-Methodology to place and move materials
+Methodology to place and transport concrete

-Equipment to be utilized
+Equipment and tools to be utilized

-Utilization of any additional surface water

-Qualifications and training of finishers and supervisor for finishers
+Qualifications and training of finishers and supervisors

-When the Engineer determines that any element of the approved QCP is not being implemented or that hand finished concrete is unacceptable, the paving shall stop, the cause shall cease.
-The Contractor shall supply a written plan to address improperly placed material and how to remedy future hand finishing failures.
+When the Engineer determines that any element of the approved QCP is not being implemented or that hand finished concrete is unacceptable, work shall be suspended.
+The Contractor shall supply a written plan to address improperly placed material and how to remedy future hand finishing failures and bring the work into compliance with the QCP.
+The Engineer will review the plan for acceptability prior to authorizing the resumption of operations.